BLOG OF THE STORY OF THE FIRST WORLD CUP PRODUCTION

 FOOTBALL AND FILM – A LOVE STORY

 The first moving images documenting an official football match were taken in 1898 during a Blackburn Rovers game against West Bromwich.
 This first football film, preserved in the National Film and Television Archive of the British Film Institute, marks the beginning of the connection between football and film.
 In the meantime, this first tender connection has turned into a love affair.
-After the soccer film was at times traded as a box-office poison, one can now rightly claim that the football film is booming.
+After the football film was at times traded as a box-office poison, one can now rightly claim that the football film is booming.
 And that has its reasons.

 Football and film have a lot in common: Both last at least 90 minutes and offer pure drama, tragedy and comedy, great stories and small anecdotes, with heroes, villains, fallen angels and purified monsters, with beauties and beasts.
 The outcome of the drama is open.
 Anything can happen and that is why there is tension.
 Football and film are collective efforts, mostly only succeeding as teamwork.
 Both have movement as a central moment and both are capable of triggering strong emotions in the spectator.